‘The Bachelor’ Corinne Olympios Is Done With Red Roses, To Star In Her Own Show?

 She might even star as the next Bachelorette, as she expressed her interest in doing so.
 However, the opportunity still hasn’t presented itself to the brokenhearted Florida native.

 Nevertheless, Corinne is yet to decide on which path she will take next.
 Will she try to find love again in Bachelor in Paradise or Bachelorette?
-Or will she rather star in her own show with her nanny and the Olympios family?
+Or would she rather star in her own show with her nanny and the Olympios family?

 The only one to have Corinne make the final four in their #Bachelor bracket: Raquel pic.twitter.com/2IG2jaxPQd